USEPA/RAQSAPI/cran-comments.md

     Status: 404
     Message: Not Found

-* The above URIs work as expected, Not sure why this warning appears.
+* The above URIs work as expected, Not sure why this note appears.
 Maybe because it is a https address.

 Warning messages: